 – All fruits are good fruits –

-Also, there are NO unhealthy fruits.
+There is NO fruit that is healthier for you than others.
 Don’t avoid bananas because you think they have too many carbs.
 Don’t only pick berries because they are lower in sugar.
 Each fruit has value.
-Do not discriminate against fruit ;) Anyone who tells you that fruit is unhealthy doesn’t know what they are talking about.
+Do not discriminate against fruit ;)

 -Try new/different fruits –

 “An apple a day keeps the doctor away?”
-Yes but its actually best to eat a variety of different fruit by trying new fruits throughout the year.
-Variety ensures you get a mix of nutrients instead of the same nutrients day-in and day-out.
+Actually, it’s best to try different or new fruits throughout the year.
+Variety ensures you get a mix of nutrients instead of the same nutrients day-in and day out.
 It’s more like ‘a piece of fruit a day keeps the doctor away”.
-Each time you go to the shops, get a different fruit.

 Have you ever juiced your own orange juice?
 If you have, you’ll know that it takes at least six oranges to make a serve of fruit juice!
 Now, when would you ever sit down to eat six oranges?
 Pretty much never, right…

-It’s common sense to know that eating six oranges at one time isn’t the best choice.
+It’s common sense to know that eating six oranges at one times isn’t the best choice.
 Even still, eating the six oranges instead of juicing them would be even better for you because real, fresh fruit has way more fibre than juice.
-Fibre not only keeps you regular, it helps you feel full and also prevents against diseases.
+(Fibre not only keeps you regular, it helps you feel full and also prevents against diseases).

 So, when I talk about fruit – I’m not talking about fruit juice.
 Fruit juice is different.
 I think fruit juice is a nice occasional or ‘sometimes’ food.

-One of the things that makes fruit filling is that it’s made up of loads of water.
+One of the things that makes fruit filling and healthy is that it’s made up of loads of water.
 When you dehydrate or dry out fruit, it shrinks.
-And because it’s smaller in size, you’ll want to eat more to fill up.
-So you need more dried fruit – and it’s denser in sugar.
+So you will want to eat more to fill up your stomach.

 When you have dried fruit, have a handful and then eat it mindfully and slowly.
-If it didn’t satisfy, then next time reach for a whole piece of fruit instead.
-If you’re hungry, then eat substantial, non-snack food like a sandwich…
+If it didn’t satisfy, then reach for a whole piece of fruit.
+If you’re hungry, then eat substantial, non-snack food like a sandwich.